Best modern FP&A software: Runway vs Liveflow vs Datarails

 What modern FP&A tools actually do

-It’s easy to say they “replace spreadsheets.”
-Because they do.
+It’s easy to say they “replace spreadsheets” because they actually do.
 But the best platforms go further:

 Three tools, three philosophies

-- Runway is best for high-growth, cross-functional teams.
+• Runway is best for teams who need flexible, scenario-heavy planning, fast answers to "what if?" questions, and broad engagement from non-finance stakeholders.
 It’s designed for real-time planning and collaboration, with a modern, intuitive interface.

 Feature-by-feature comparison